galeone/galeone.github.io/_posts/2020-03-26-facectrl-control-media-player-face.md

 1. Knows how to communicate with a media player: is the media player running?
 2. Knows how to play/pause/stop the music.
-3. It allows us to receive change of status (e.g. the person while still wearing headphones pressed the pause button - we don't want to automatically restart the music only because he/she still have headphones on)
+3. It allows us to receive change of status (e.g. the person while still wearing headphones pressed the pause button - we don't want to automatically restart the music only because he/she still has headphones on)

 Moreover, the computer vision pipeline and media player control must work concurrently and communicate any status change almost in real time.